How can you make more insurance sales over the phone?

 - Website – I know this one sounds basic, but a site with content can be a significant lead generator.
-Content should be available for each stage of the ‘buyer’s journey to have a higher chance of capturing leads.
+Content should be available for each stage of the buyer’s journey to have a higher chance of capturing leads.

 - Quoting Software – A program that compares quotes across several carriers is needed to provide the best option for your prospects.

-- Multiple Computer Screens – With more than one screen ‘you’ll have easier access to any programs or files you may need without too much clicking around.
+- Multiple Computer Screens – With more than one screen you’ll have easier access to any programs or files you may need without too much clicking around.

 Dealing with Objections

 Some of the most common objections are “I’m happy with my current provider,” or “Why should I change what I have?”

-Many insurance pros will do the work for the initial sale and ‘won’t follow up in the future to see if any changes have occurred that could affect the premium.
+Many insurance pros will do the work for the initial sale and won’t follow up in the future to see if any changes have occurred that could affect the premium.

 Set your insurance salespeople up for success with a product like VanillaSoft that combines lead management and telemarketing applications with basic CRM.